friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

        .subscribe(view::showRepositories, view::showError)
 ```
 #RxApollo response can be transformed into LiveData
 ---
-#Imperative Store
-##Apollo can be your database
-##You can update the normalized cache yourself
----
 #Mutations
 ##Queries are for getting Data Mutations are for making changes on server